3rd May 2019

 Chestnut Homes Sponsor Lincoln Cycle Grand Prix

-We are delighted to announce that for the second year running we will be the title sponsor for the Lincoln Grand Prix and Women's Lincoln Grand Prix – and so the races will be known as the "Chestnut Homes Lincoln Grand Prix".
+We are delighted to announce that for the third year running we will be the title sponsor for the Lincoln Grand Prix and Women's Lincoln Grand Prix – and so the races will be known as the "Chestnut Homes Lincoln Grand Prix".

 The cyclists have to endure the steep cobbled street of Michaelgate in the Cathedral Quarter before entering Castle Square and riding by the stunning Cathedral and Castle.

 David Newton, Managing Director of Chestnut Homes, said: “We are delighted to be the title sponsor again for this year’s Lincoln Grand Prix.

 “The Lincoln Festival Of Cycling has become one of the most eagerly anticipated events in the county’s calendar, and we are looking forward to seeing the cyclists take on the steep inclines of the City’s famous cobbled streets in the races including the Lincoln Grand Prix, the country’s oldest classic one-day cycle race.

 “I’m sure that the people of Lincolnshire will share our excitement and will be out in force to enjoy the festival.”